vporton/carbon-flow/README.md

 Indexed events.

+Test batch transfers.

 Should allow to allocate a swap credit once, not periodically?

-Lock also transfers of disabled tokens?
-Allow parents to burn child tokens?

 See also `TODO` and `FIXME` comments in the source.